From Poverty to Possibility

 Outcome: People with disabilities are engaged in the labour market

-Outcome: Equity deserving groups are engaged in the labour market
+Outcome: Priority populations are engaged in the labour market

-As we continue to align our work across Ottawa, Prescott-Russell, Lanark County and Renfrew County, our reporting on outcomes will grow and strengthen each year.
-This year, for the first time, our outcomes reflect results from across the region.
+As we continue to align our work across Ottawa, Prescott-Russell, Lanark County, and Renfrew County, our reporting on outcomes will grow and strengthen each year.

 I want to…